stripe/stripe-terminal-react-native/README.md

 ```

 In case your app uses `React Class Components` you can use dedicated `withStripeTerminal` Higher-Order-Component.
-Please note that comparing to the hooks approach, you need to use event emitter to listen on specific events that comes from SDK.
+Please note that unlike the hooks approach, you need to use event emitter to listen on specific events that comes from SDK.

 [Here](https://github.com/stripe/stripe-terminal-react-native/blob/main/src/hooks/useStripeTerminal.tsx#L51) you can find the list of available events to be used within the event emitter.